kenylson23/Petshop/replit.md

-# Keny Pet - Pet Services and Products Website
+# Keny Pet Angola - Pet Services and Products Website

 ## Overview

-Keny Pet is a modern full-stack web application for a pet services and products business.
+Keny Pet Angola is a modern full-stack web application for a pet services and products business based in Luanda, Angola.
 It's built as a single-page application (SPA) with a React frontend and Node.js/Express backend, featuring a PostgreSQL database for data persistence.
-The application showcases pet services, products, and provides a contact form for customer inquiries.
+The application showcases pet services, products with pricing in Angolan Kwanza (AOA), and provides a contact form for customer inquiries.
+The site features dynamic 3D animations using CSS and Framer Motion to represent animal life and energy.

 ## System Architecture